anki/cozmo-misc-sdk/arkit/README.md

  - Open the Unity project
  - Download and import the required plug-ins from the asset store
  - Open "/Assets/Scenes/Main.unity"
- - In the "Web Socket Client" component of the "Game Logic" node, update the web socket server's address to the location of your running server
- - Play the scene in the editor to test (use keyboard keys 1-4 to test animations) without the server
+ - Play the scene in the editor to test (use keyboard keys 1-4 to test animations without the server)
  - Build the project for iOS

 ### Xcode Build Instructions